So You Want To: Become A Visual Kei Musician

 - Lolita Kei is a far more Gothic and feminine style than the others.
 It is stylistically based around the Lolita style of dress - and the musical style is usually Classical Music, soft rock, Goth Rock, Power Metal, or Progressive Metal.
 Its costumes are second in elaborateness and cost only to Angura above.

 - Advised if: You have a [very extensive budget because costuming for both men and women is incredibly expensive, especially if you go with brand styles, which you will generally be expected to do to some extent.
 You LOVE elaborate hair, makeup, and props alike.
 You are far more reserved sexually - Lolita bands, despite the implications of their name to readers of a certain book, are the most removed from actual sexuality in Visual Kei, not even being expected to do fanservice or be touched in some cases.
-You want the elaborateness and high formality of Angura but you can't speak Japanese well or well enough.
-You love bands such as Malice Mizer, Moi Dix Mois, and Versailles.
+You want the elaborateness and high formality of Angura but you can't speak Japanese well or well enough (the language itself is optional in the Lolita microgenre) You love bands such as Malice Mizer, Moi Dix Mois, and Versailles.

 - Nagoya Kei "is defined by a gloomy, dark or harsh sound, and usually grim visuals.
 Darker than Lolita and less in-your-face than Eroguro, black is very much a favoured colour, and growled or barked vocals are common.
 There tends to be less importance placed on visuals in this subgenre than in others."
 It's basically a mid-ranged Heavy Metal/Hardcore Punk crossover that is harsher (and less appearance-intensive) than most Kote Kei bands, yet not going as far as Eroguro in being harsher.